zblz/naima/docs/units.rst

 ------------------------

 Units defined through `astropy.units.Unit` have an associated physical type.
-``naima`` defines a few additional physical types to those defined in `astropy.units`.
+Naima defines a few additional physical types to those defined in `astropy.units`.
 They are used internally to check that the inputs have the correct physical type and can be converted to the appropriate units.
 These are: